Directed by: Ed Anders

 Wade (Bacic) is a young L.A.P.D. cop, and his partner and mentor is Sam Steele (Singer).
 When their fellow cops Alexander (Madsen), Sextram (Crawford), and Meyerling (Roberds), among others, begin throwing wild parties at a house in the Hollywood hills, and getting involved in illegal activities, Wade doesn’t like it and it begins tearing his professional and personal life apart.
 Steele is more conflicted, and his father (Durning) and Alexander’s father have histories on the force.
 When all this affects his girlfriend Kimberly (Hunter), things get personal for Steele and it leads to a showdown.
 Also, the captain at the precinct is Elsworth (Hopper) - even though it’s fairly irrelevant to the plot, it’s Dennis Hopper, and he’s front and center on the box art even though he’s only in the film for a few minutes.

 Anything else you may have read about how bad this movie is, is more than likely true - it has an incredibly cheap, junky look, and even the music feels very low budget.
 Not that low budget on its own is a bad thing - but what clearly happened here was that all the money the filmmakers had was spent on corralling all these great actors together.
-But sure, the movie has a killer cast...but at what price?
+Sure, the movie has a killer cast...but at what price?

 Probably the most offensive thing about LAPD is that it portrays cops in such a negative light.
 It tends to leave a bad taste in your mouth.
 This movie was obviously influenced by such films as The Choirboys (1977), The New Centurions (1972), and Extreme Justice (1993), but it’s all done so ham-fistedly.
 If someone tried to film a James Ellroy story like Dark Blue (2002) on their video camera, something like LAPD might result.